microsoft/azuredatastudio/samples/sqlservices/README.md

-This is a sample extension that will show some basic model-backed UI scenarios.
+This is a sample extension that will show some basic model-backed UI scenarios and how to contribute feature providers(e.g. Connection) in ADS.
 The long-term goal is to use SQL Service querying (e.g. see if Agent and other services are running) and visualize in interesting ways.
 Additional suggestions for improving this sample are welcome.

 ## Run the following commands to produce an extension installation package